4czr/RuFi/README.md

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 You may use this software anyway you like, but you may not profit off this work.
 Open Source/Freeware FTFW

 # Changelog
-21/04/2022: 0.2 released, port scanner added
+5/5/2022: Added service enumeration to the port scanner 21/04/2022: 0.2 released, port scanner added

 # Donations